 2. Cut down on food waste.

 We’re all guilty of it, even at home.
-America is the leading country in food waste, costing billions of dollars each year.
-One strategy for increasing your profit margin is to focus on cutting down food waste.
+America is the leading country for food waste, adding up to billions of dollars each year.
+One strategy for increasing your profit margin is to focus on reducing food waste.
 Start by investing in a food waste tracker.
-These devices measure food and have a camera that monitors food waste so you can keep an eye on what’s being thrown away (and why).
-If you still end the day with a surplus of food, you can donate it to food banks to receive a tax break.
+These devices measure food and have a camera that monitors food waste so you can keep an eye on what’s being thrown away (and determine why).
+If you end the day with a food surplus, you can donate it to a food bank to receive a tax break.

 Another way to cut down on food waste is to redesign your menu, focusing only on making what you do best.
 Here are some tips for creating an effective menu: